 2. Democratic Member Control

 Co-operatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions on the principle of one member one vote.
-Men and women serving as elected representatives are accountable to the membership.
+Members serving as elected representatives are accountable to the membership.

 3. Member Economic Participation